Sport in Georgia (country): Lelo burti

 Lelo, or lelo burti (Georgian: ლელო ბურთი), literally a "field ball [playing]", is a Georgian folk sport.
 It is a full contact ball game, similar to rugby.
 Within Georgian rugby union terminology, the word lelo is used to mean a try, and the popularity of rugby union in Georgia has been attributed to it.

 In 2014, lelo burti, along with khridoli, a traditional martial art, was inscribed by the government of Georgia as a "nonmaterial monument" of culture.

 It appeared in the 12th century Georgian epic poem "The Knight in the Panther's Skin" in which the characters play lelo burti.

 Basketball

 Georgia has produced world-class basketball players including Tornike Shengelia, Vladimir Stepania, Nikoloz Tskitishvili and most notably Zaza Pachulia.
 Georgians strongly support their national team.
 Mikheil Saakashvili, former president of the country, travelled to Lithuania to support his team at the 2011 EuroBasket with 1,500 fans from Georgia.

 Georgia co-hosted EuroBasket 2021 in Tbilisi alongside Czech Republic, Germany and Italy.

+Georgia made their debut at the FIBA Basketball World Cup in 2023 where they finished 16th.

 Tornike Shengelia is playing in Euroleague, they had wins against Serbia, Lithuania and Greece.

-As of March 2021, Georgia's men ranked 36th in the world.
+As of February 2024, Georgia's men ranked 23rd in the world.